surahman/MCQ-Platform/pkg/http/rest/handlers/README.md

 #### Refresh

-_Request:_ All fields are required and a valid JWT must be provided in the header.
+_Request:_ A valid JWT must be provided in the request header and will be validated with a fresh token issued against it.
 _Response:_ A valid JWT will be returned as an authorization response.

 ```json